Liu-Jinhui/COMP2113Group26/README.md

 ### **File input/output**

-1. User specific data saving: Load user's game data at the beginning of the game and save the data into user_name.txt once the user wants to exit the game.
+1. User specific data saving: load user's game data at the beginning of the game and save the data into user_name.txt once the user wants to exit the game.

 2. Load game history: use ```ifstream``` of the fstream library to load users previous game history, including playing time and the best scores in those plays.